interledger/rafiki/packages/frontend/README.md

 > NOTE: When running Rafiki Admin in the development environment, it will connect to Cloud Nine Wallet Admin GraphQL - [http://localhost:3001/graphql](http://localhost:3001/graphql).

 To add a new typed apollo request, you will need to add an untyped request and regenerate the graphql types.
-This will generate new types tailored the specific request being made.
+This will generate new types tailored to the specific request being made.
 The generated type will reflect the request's query or mutation name, variables used, and requested fields.

 ## Structure